 This tiny sandwich shop uses all-natural ingredients for its soups and paninis that are big on flavor — and small on prices.
 All the paninis served at this Portland eatery are less than $9.
 The orchard turkey panini — a favorite with customers — perfectly blends sweet and savory with its combination of oven gold turkey, bacon, gala apples, sharp cheddar and chipotle mayo.
 Or get The Big “O”: a roast beef panini topped with organic caramelized onions, organic baby spinach, Swiss cheese and horseradish mayo.

 Maryland — Chaps Pit Beef

 If you’re seeking Baltimore-style barbecue, Chaps Pit Beef is the place to go.
 The meat-heavy eatery has been featured on the Food Network and the Travel Channel, and the Zagat Guide referred to Chaps as “carnivore heaven.”
-Chaps is best known for its pit beef sandwiches, but you can also dine on turkey, pork, BBQ chicken and ribs, as well as home-style sides, including hand-cut fries, baked beans, green beans, cole slaw and potato salad.
+Chaps is best known for its beef pit sandwich, but you can also dine on turkey, pork, barbecue chicken and ribs, as well as homestyle sides, including hand-cut fries, baked beans, green beans, coleslaw and potato salad.